Skip to main content

 More Search Options

-The Einstein Medical Center Philadelphia School of Radiologic Technology considers all candidates for admission without regard to age, race, color, national or ethnic origin, religion, sex, or disability.
+The Albert Einstein Medical Center’s School of Radiologic Technology considers all candidates for admission without regard to age, race, color, national or ethnic origin, religion, sex, or disability.

-Einstein Medical Center Philadelphia School of Radiologic Technology is accredited by the –
+Albert Einstein Medical Center's School of Radiologic Technology is accredited by the -

 Joint Review Committee on Education in Radiologic Technology 20 North Wacker Drive, Suite 2850 Chicago, Illinois 60606-3182 312-704-5300 email: firstname.lastname@example.org

-To be an approved and accredited program in radiologic technology, Einstein Medical Center Philadelphia, and the School of Radiologic Technology, must meet the “JRCERT Standards”
+To be an approved and accredited program in radiologic technology, Albert Einstein Medical Center's School of Radiologic Technology, must meet the “JRCERT Standards”